Winnipeg coach Maurice resigns, Lowry gets interim job - WHIZ News

-WINNIPEG, Manitoba (AP) — Winnipeg Jets coach Paul Maurice has resigned in a surprise move in his ninth year with the team.
+WINNIPEG, Manitoba (AP) — Winnipeg Jets coach Paul Maurice has resigned, saying his longtime team needs to hear a “new voice.”

-The team announced Maurice’s decision on Friday, and said it was effective immediately.
-Dave Lowry was elevated to interim coach.
+The Jets announced Maurice’s decision on Friday, and said it was effective immediately.
+Dave Lowry, an assistant under Maurice, agreed to serve as the interim coach for the rest of the season, general manager Kevin Cheveldayoff said.

-The Jets (13-10-5) have dropped three of four heading into Friday night’s game against the visiting Washington Capitals.
+Winnipeg (13-10-5) has dropped three of four heading into Friday night’s game against the visiting Washington Capitals.
+It lost 4-2 to the lowly Buffalo Sabres on Tuesday.

+“This isn’t necessarily a bunch of negative things that stacked up on this,” Maurice said.
+“This was, I’ve pushed as long and as hard as I can here.
+I love these guys.
+They need a new voice, and I know that.”

 Maurice, who turns 55 on Jan.
 30, coached Winnipeg into the playoffs in each of the previous four seasons.
 The Jets swept Edmonton in the first round in May and then were swept by Montreal in the next round.